Stagecoach bus route 555

-The Lakes Connection 555 is a bus route operated by Stagecoach Cumbria & North Lancashire in Cumbria and Lancashire, England.
-The scenic route covers a distance of 45 mi and runs between the towns of Keswick and Lancaster via Grasmere, Windermere, (Note: The service operates additionally via Bowness-on-Windermere in the early morning and late evening to replace service 599.)
+The Lakes Connection 555 is a bus route operated by Stagecoach Cumbria and North Lancashire in Cumbria and Lancashire, England.
+The scenic route covers a distance of 45 mi and runs between the towns of Keswick and Lancaster via Grasmere, Windermere, (Note: Operates additionally via Bowness-on-Windermere in the early morning and late evening.)
 Kendal and Carnforth.

+History

+The route from Lancaster to Keswick was first operated in 1925 by Henry Meageen, and known as the "Westmorland Main Service".
+For many years it was Ribble Motor Services' route 68, before being renumbered as the 555 in 1969, operated by Cumberland Motor Services and then Stagecoach.
+A cavalcade of vintage buses celebrated the route's centenary on 14 September 2025.

 Route

-Route 555 starts from Lancaster in the northern part of Lancashire.
-The route goes via Carnforth, into Cumbria through Milnthorpe and past Levens Hall before stopping at Kendal bus station.
-Some Saturday & summer journeys run between Lancaster and Kendal via a more direct route using the M6 Motorway.
+The route begins in the cathedral city of Lancaster, Lancashire, from where it heads north, serving the village of Bolton-le-Sands, before continuing to the market town of Carnforth.
+After crossing the Cumbrian county boundary, the route continues through the villages of Holme and Milnthorpe, as well serving the historic Levens Hall, before reaching the market town of Kendal.

-Between Kendal and Keswick, the route generally follows the A591 into the Lake District.
-The route goes through Staveley, the town of Windermere and alongside the lake of Windermere to Ambleside.
-The route then continues into and out of the village of Grasmere, passing the lakes Rydal Water, Grasmere and Thirlmere before arriving at Keswick near to Derwent Water.
+North of Kendal, the route largely follows the A591, the main road through the central Lake District.
+It serves a number of towns and villages, including Staveley, Ings and Windermere, before continuing along the eastern shoreline of Windermere to Ambleside.
+From Ambleside, the route continues north through the village of Grasmere, passing Rydal Water, Grasmere and Thirlmere.
+It then descends into the market town of Keswick, where it terminates close to the shores of Derwent Water.

 Previously, the route used to extend around 30 mi north to Carlisle.
-The section between Keswick and Carlisle is now served by services 553 (via Caldbeck) (Note: Service 553 operates on Saturday, Sunday and public holidays between late March and early November.) and 554 (via Wigton), which connect with service 555 at Keswick.
+The section between Keswick and Carlisle is now served by services 553 (via Caldbeck) (Note: Service 553 operates daily between late March and early November.) and 554 (via Wigton), which connect with service 555 at Keswick.